jupyter/docker-stacks/docs/using/selecting.md

 Pushed images (both multi-platform and single-platform ones) are signed with [cosign](https://docs.sigstore.dev/cosign/signing/overview/) using keyless signing with the GitHub Actions OIDC identity.
+Signatures are stored in the Sigstore bundle format, which requires cosign v3+ to verify.
 To verify that an image was built and pushed by this repository's CI:

 ```bash